IdleScV/LearningGo/README.md

 ## Notes for self...

-- run `go fmt ./...` before commiting to format code
+- run `go fmt ./...` before commiting to format all go code in current directory & beyond